edunseng/felix1de/README.md

 Milestones of the Development:

-  - Creation of a postgreSQL data base from scratch adapted to the company's operational needs.
+  - Creation of a PostgreSQL data base from scratch adapted to the company's needs.
   - Migration of all Microsoft Access database objects and data to the PostgreSQL web server.
   - Transition of depatments from the old CRM to the new system.
   - Monitoring and ensuring data integrity.